Some say Anegada British Virgin Islands is boring but read on to find out why this simply isn’t the case:

-Written by Bambi Alexander of charter yacht “Cool Running’s”.
+Written by Bambi Alexander of the charter yacht “Cool Running’s”.

-ANEGADA is often described as the Cuckoo in the nest of the VIRGIN ISLANDS, it is low lying only 28 feet above sea level and made of coral and limestone, whereas all the rest of the islands are mountainous and from volcanic formation.
-The island is approximately 11 miles long, surrounded by reef, a treacherous coast which has since days of old wrecked many many unwary ships and sailing yachts.
+ANEGADA is often described as the Cuckoo in the nest of the VIRGIN ISLANDS; it is low, lying only 28 feet above sea level and made of coral and limestone, whereas all the rest of the islands are mountainous and from the volcanic formation.
+The island is approximately 11 miles long, surrounded by a reef, a treacherous coast that has since days of old wrecked many, many unwary ships and sailing yachts.

-Thankfully today there is a buoyed route into a calm safe anchorage through the reef which is accurately plotted on nautical charts.
-We like to anchor off Pomato Point for a night and avoid the hub of the anchorage, this is the epitome of ‘quiet spot,’ the true beauty of Anegada is the feeling of isolation, being far from the maddening crowd.
-I always love to watch the expression on guests’ faces as they gaze across to the island and follow the mile upon mile of silvery-white sand that frames the entire island and crystal clear butterfly blue water gently lapping at the beach.
-It is an expression of disbelief and pleasure, they dive into the cabins to fetch their camera’s and exclaim ecstatically that they have landed plum in the middle of an exotic travel brochure, anything this perfect just cannot be true.
+Thankfully today, there is a buoyed route into a calm, safe anchorage through the reef, which is accurately plotted on nautical charts.
+We like to anchor off Pomato Point for a night and avoid the hub of the anchorage.
+This is the epitome of a ‘quiet spot,’ and the true beauty of Anegada is the feeling of isolation, being far from the maddening crowd.
+I always love to watch the expression on guests’ faces as they gaze across the island.
+And follow the mile upon mile of silvery-white sand that frames the entire island.
+As well as crystal transparent butterfly blue water gently lapping at the beach.
+It is an expression of disbelief and pleasure! they dive into the cabins to fetch their cameras and exclaim ecstatically that they have landed plum in the middle of a unique travel brochure.
+Anything this perfect just cannot be true.

-Our guests usually take a taxi (well a truck with seats bolted to the flat bed at the back) to Cow’s Wreck Beach which is a very remote outpost on the northern shore, on quiet days the “honour” bar system applies, if there is an influx of visitors the owners take control.
-The small restaurant serves simple if rather exotic lunches, lobster being the star of the show, simply steamed and served dripping with garlic and butter.
+Our guests usually take a taxi.
+Well, a truck with seats bolted to the flatbed at the back) to Cow’s Wreck Beach.
+Of which is a very remote outpost on the northern shore.
+On quiet days the “honor” bar system applies; if there is an influx of visitors, the owners take control.
+The small restaurant serves simple if rather wonderful lunches.
+Lobster is the show’s star, simply steamed and served covered with garlic and butter.

-Some people say ANEGADA is barren and boring, with very little to complement it other than mosquito’s.
-But, we dont see it that way.
-The beauty of a flock of pink flamingos quietly wading in the salt ponds, sixteen miles of uninterrupted pure white beach, reefs rich in coral, fish, massive rays and turtles — and for me the flocks of sweet busy sand piper’s who are always in a hurry to nowhere — are anything but boring.
+Some say ANEGADA British Virgin Islands is barren and dull, with little to complement it other than mosquitoes.
+But we don’t see it that way.
+The beauty of a flock of pink flamingos quietly wading in the salt ponds, sixteen miles of uninterrupted pure white beach, reefs rich in coral, fish, giant rays, and turtles — and for me, the flocks of the sweet busy sand piper’s who are always in a hurry to nowhere — are anything but boring.

-The Rock Iguana, made his home here thousands of years ago and almost reached extinction.
-When people arrived to occupy the island they introduced cats either as house pets or to control the the rodent population over the years some cats were abandoned and turned feral they ate the Rock Iguana young and almost eradicated the entire species.
-Quite recently the cats were caught and neutered and the grand Rock Iguana is once again resuming it’s place on the island.
-I have never seen a fully grown Rock Iguana, they say they are frightening to look at and they grow to six foot, imagine strolling down the beach and meeting a six footer, heart attack stuff man!
-I can’s see how any of this can be considered barren and boring, but then to each his own.
+The Rock Iguana made his home here thousands of years ago and almost reached extinction.
+When people arrived to occupy the island, they introduced cats either as house pets or to control the rodent population.
+Over the years, some cats were abandoned and turned feral they ate the Rock Iguana young and almost eradicated the entire species.
+Quite recently, the cats were caught and neutered, and the grand Rock Iguana is again resuming its place on the island.
+I have never seen a fully grown Rock Iguana, they say they are frightening to look at, and they grow to six feet; imagine strolling down the beach and meeting a six-footer, heart attack stuff, man!
+I can’t see how any of this can be considered barren and boring.